-Development must conserve the historic landscape of the Parish and the settings of its heritage assets.
+Development proposals should preserve and enhance the historic landscape of the Parish, and its heritage assets and their settings in a manner appropriate to their significance.

 77. The character of our landscape needs to be conserved.
 Hedgerows, in particular, are an integral part of the Parish landscape and very often carry historic significance where they denote medieval field patterns.
 Historic Farmsteads are still visible in the landscape.
 National character profiling encourages new developments to follow the designs prevalent in the area, using locally sourced materials.
 We will adhere to the HWAONB design guidance.